 • - 98/2 “Gratuitous receipts”;

-• - 98/3 "Upcoming receipts of debts for shortages identified in previous years";
+• - 98/3 “Upcoming debt receipts for shortfalls identified in previous years”;

-• - 98/4 "The difference between the amount to be recovered from the perpetrators and the balance sheet value for shortages of valuables", etc.
+• - 98/4 “The difference between the amount to be recovered from the guilty parties and the book value for shortages of valuables”, etc.

-Sub-account 98/1 takes into account income received in the reporting period, but related to future reporting periods: rent or apartment fees, utility bills, revenue from freight transportation, passenger transportation on monthly and quarterly tickets, subscription fees for using communication facilities and etc.
+Subaccount 98/1 takes into account income received in the reporting period, but relating to future reporting periods: rent or apartment payments, utility bills, revenue for freight transportation, passenger transportation on monthly and quarterly tickets, subscription fees for the use of communications and etc.

-On the credit of account 98, in correspondence with the accounts of accounting for cash or settlements with debtors and creditors, they reflect the amounts of income relating to future reporting periods, and on the debit - the amounts of income transferred to the corresponding accounts upon the onset of the reporting period to which these incomes relate.
+On the credit side, accounts 98, in correspondence with the cash accounts or settlements with debtors and creditors, reflect the amounts of income relating to future reporting periods, and on the debit side, the amounts of income transferred to the corresponding accounts upon the onset of the reporting period to which these incomes relate.

-The final financial result (net profit or net loss) is made up of the financial result of ordinary activities, as well as other income and expenses.
-The debit of account 99 reflects losses (losses, expenses), and the credit shows the profit (income) of the organization.
-Comparison of debit and credit turnover for the reporting period shows the final financial result of the reporting period.
-On account 99 during the reporting year reflect:
+The final financial result (net profit or net loss) is composed of the financial result of ordinary activities, as well as other income and expenses.
+On the debit side, account 99 reflects losses (losses, expenses), and on the credit side, the profit (income) of the organization.
+A comparison of debit and credit turnover for the reporting period shows the final financial result of the reporting period.
+Account 99 during the reporting year reflects:

 • - profit or loss from ordinary activities - in correspondence with account 90 “Sales”;

-• - the amount of accrued conditional income tax expense, permanent liabilities and payments for recalculations of this tax from actual profit, as well as the amount of tax sanctions due - in correspondence with account 68 "Calculations for taxes and fees".
+• - the amount of accrued conditional income tax expense, permanent liabilities and payments for recalculation of this tax from actual profit, as well as the amount of tax penalties due - in correspondence with account 68 “Calculations for taxes and fees”.

-At the end of the reporting year, when compiling the annual financial statements, account 99 is closed.
-The final entry in December, the amount of net profit (loss) of the reporting year is written off from account 99 to the credit (debit) of account 84 "Retained earnings (uncovered loss)".
-The construction of analytical accounting for account 99 should provide the formation of the data necessary for compiling a profit and loss statement
+At the end of the reporting year, when preparing annual financial statements, account 99 is closed.
+With the final entry in December, the amount of net profit (loss) of the reporting year is written off from account 99 to the credit (debit) of account 84 “Retained earnings (uncovered loss).”
+The construction of analytical accounting for account 99 should ensure the generation of data necessary for drawing up a profit and loss statement

-Accounting for financial results is a very important process, because it is from correctly completed accounting forms that the owners of the company and its managers receive the data they need to make important economic decisions in the future.
-Profit is taxed, which is a significant source of formation of the state budget.
-Finally, it is the basis on which investments can be made in the further development of the enterprise.
+Accounting for financial results is a very important process, because it is from correctly filled out accounting forms that the owners of the company and its managers subsequently receive the data they need to make important economic decisions.
+Profits are subject to tax, which is a significant source of the state budget.
+Finally, it is precisely this that is the basis on which investments can be made in the further development of the enterprise.

-If incorrect entries are made in accounting or profit is calculated incorrectly, then this may threaten the company with certain sanctions from the supervisory authorities.
-In addition, such a distortion of information can lead to the fact that significant management decisions will be made incorrectly.
+If incorrect accounting entries are made or profits are calculated incorrectly, this may expose the company to certain sanctions from supervisory authorities.
+In addition, such distortion of information can lead to significant management decisions being made incorrectly.

-The financial result is the delta between the income and expenses of the company in the reporting period.
-If in the process of this calculation a positive value is obtained, then this means that the organization has received a profit that it can use at its discretion, including to increase equity.
-If the value is negative, then the company has suffered losses.
+Financial result is the delta between the company's income and expenses in the reporting period.
+If during this calculation a positive value is obtained, this means that the organization has received a profit, which it can use at its discretion, including to increase its own capital.
+If the value is negative, then the company suffered losses.

-This calculation is very important for assessing the effectiveness of the functioning of the organization as a whole.
+This calculation is very important for assessing the effectiveness of the organization as a whole.
 A decrease in profit or its negative value is an alarming signal that something is going wrong.
-The firm may need to:
+Perhaps the company needs:

 • Reduce production;